Edward Sturgis Ingraham: Mountaineering

 Ingraham first climbed Mt.
 Rainier in summer, 1886, using an approach from the northeast, however his party failed to summit on that attempt.
 He made a second attempt from the northeast in 1887, but only reached the 13,800 foot elevation.
 In 1888, Ingraham joined the party accompanying John Muir to the summit of Mount Rainier.
 They reached the top of mountain on August 14, 1888.
 This expedition was notable in two aspects: it inspired Muir to write about Mt.
 Rainier for the wider public, and Arthur Churchill Warner, a photographer accompanying them, took the first photographs from the summit.
 Muir describes this climb in a chapter of his book Steep Trails.

 In the summer of 1894, Ingraham led a large party from Seattle.
 This was the largest party to summit Mt.
 Rainier at the time, consisting of 14, including three women.
 On this ascent, using a aneroid barometer, he determined the elevation of the summit to be 15,500 feet, an inaccurate measurement as he failed to account for weather conditions.
 The party agreed to name the summit Columbia Crest.

 On behalf of the Seattle Post-Intelligencer, Ingraham led a party to investigate concerns of an eruption on Mt.
 Rainier in December, 1894 after numerous observers reported smoke from the crater.
 (Note: No evidence was found of eruptive activity.)

 Ingraham led another successful ascent of Mt.
 Rainier in August, 1889.

-In 1897, Ingraham joined the party of Prince Luigi Amedeo, Duke of the Abruzzi in summitting Mount St. Elias in Alaska.
+In 1897, Ingraham joined the party of Prince Luigi Amedeo, Duke of the Abruzzi in summiting Mount St. Elias in Alaska.